NathanGrigne/video_player/README.md

-  -Get the sharing link by clicking on the share button -Open the menu of available videos by clicking on the menu button -You can leave everything that is open by pressing the "Escape" button
+  -Get the sharing link by clicking on the share button -Open the menu of available videos by clicking on the menu button -You can leave everything that is open by pressing the "Escape" button -Drag and Drop is functional on the volume and loading bar